Questions on Retinol? We Have Your Answers

 When choosing a retinoid, it’s all about the concentration.
 A higher concentration means more potent effects, but it can also mean more skin irritation.

 If you’ve never used retinoids like retinol, it’s always best to start low and slow.
-Use a lower concentration (0.25 to 0.5 percent) and start by using the product every other day and then assess.
+Use a lower concentration and start by using the product every other day and then assess.
 If you’re loving your glow and not experiencing irritation, you can make retinoids part of your daily routine.
 Seeing red?
 Scale back to a lower concentration or skip another day in between applications to give your skin time to adjust.

 How Should I Use It?